Skip to Main Content

 • Evaluate the reliability of sources found.

-For some more guidance on on developing a search strategy, have a look at our Composing a Search Library Guide.
+For some more guidance on developing a search strategy, have a look at our Composing a Search Library Guide.
 It provides a lot of information and guidance on how to conduct effective searches.
 This Library Guide also includes a "search composer", that you can use to build your search on any research question.
 To compose your search just follow the prompts / steps.

 Want More?

-Check out the online tutorial called Developing a search strategy from Monash University Library
+Check out the online tutorial called Developing a Search Strategy from Monash University Library

 The Legal Research process: